tuan3w/obsidian-template/README.md

 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview/): Creates automatic lists, tables from our notes.
 ### Taking notes tips
 #### 1. Creating notes
-- Create new Zettelkasten notes when you want to take note about new thing by hot key `Ctrl+Shift+N` and pick a template by using hot key `Ctrl+T`
+- Create new Zettelkasten notes when you want to take note about new thing by hot key `Ctrl+N` and pick a template by using hot key `Ctrl+T`
-- Reformat your note after edit: `Ctrl+Alt+L`
-- Create new refer link to monthly note for later review: `Ctrl+Shift+L`.
 - For books, you might want to add [link to local file](https://forum.obsidian.md/t/how-to-link-a-local-file-in-obsidian/5815) so that you can open book from your note quickly.
 - If you want to add content later,  just add a `todo` tag in the front matter.
+- The note is formatted every time you save your note, thanks to linter plugin.
 #### 2.Review a topic/notes

 - Notes are organized by topics.
 Open search and search for tag you want to review.
 Press `Ctrl+Tab` to view a random note from your search result.
-- Every month, a monthly note is created under `notes/monthly` folder.
-You can review list of notes linked to it.
 - Any new note should add a `review` tag and remove it as soon as you think it's good enough.
 To visit a note that need to be reviewed, enter `Ctrl+R` or exec command `Spaced Repetition: Open a note for review`.

 #### 3. Track your reading